pewstiepoll/taboo-chrome-extension/PLANS.md

 **Modal**

-- [ ] Customizable modal with Inputs
+- [x] Customizable modal with dynamic inputs

 **Shortcuts**

+- [x] Create a new shortcut category by specifying its name
 - [ ] Add shortcut by specifying its name and title
 - [ ] Shortcut icon is the first letter of the title
 - [ ] Shortcut icon background is a fixed color